sunny/actor/README.md

 ### Rollback

-When using `play`, if one of the actors calls `fail!`, the following actors will not be called.
+When using `play`, when an actor calls `fail!`, the following actors will not be called.

-Also, all the _previous_ actors that succeeded will have their `rollback` method triggered.
-For example:
+Instead, all the _previous_ actors that succeeded will have their `rollback` method triggered.

+You can use this to cleanup, for example:

 ```rb
 class CreateOrder < Actor